Monday, March 28, 2022

 Why the family adopted Cokinos instead of Kokkinos is lost to time.
 The letter "c" is not found in the Greek alphabet, but immigrants wanted to fit in, not stand out in their new country.
 Perhaps Cokinos with a C looked more American, but this is just a guess.

 I started my research with my father’s stories.
 There were seven boys and three girls in the Cokinos family.
 They were all born in a large house in a tiny village, spelled Agulnitsa or Agoulanitsa- near Olympia in the Peloponnese.
-Their names roughly translate to: Dionysios, Agamemnon, Vassilios, Adam, Andreas, Panos and Alekos.
+Their names were: Dionysios, Agamemnon, Vassilios, Adam, Andreas, Panos and Alekos.

 The girls were Chryssa, Tessia and Evinia.
-According to my father four of the brothers stayed and farmed the olive groves while three, Peter, Aleck, and Adam went to college in Athens.
-I am not sure about Aleck, but my father thought Pete worked in a bakery or perhaps went to confectionary school.
-At the time all of the young men had to complete two years of mandatory military service by their twentieth birthdays.
+According to my father, four of the brothers stayed and farmed the olive groves while three, Peter, Aleck, and Adam went to college in Athens.
+I am not sure about Alec, but my father thought Pete went to confectionary school.
+In any case, all of the young men had to complete two years of mandatory military service by their twentieth birthdays.
 Here is a photo of Pete and Alec taken around 1900 in Greece.
-It's the second oldest photo of Pete.
+It's the second oldest photo we have of Pete.

 Possibly Andreas, Pete and Aleck

-I decided to use the age listed on Pete's military papers as the earlier documents had to be more accurate.
-He was a sergeant in the Greek army in 1898, and a passport from 1927 confirmed his birthdate as 1877.
-Here is the oldest photo of Pete.
+I decided to stick with the age listed on Pete's military papers.
+I figured the earlier documents had to be more accurate than later ones.
+He was a sergeant in the Greek army in 1898, and a passport from 1927 both confirmed his birthdate as 1877.
+Here is the oldest photo of Pete - probably taken around 1896.

-My father thought that each of the Cokinos children inherited a room in their family home in Agulnitsa which is now known as Epitalion
+My father thought that each of the Cokinos children inherited a room in their family home in Agulnitsa which is now known as Epitalion.
+The name was changed to reflect Greek heritage, not former conquests.

 But this image of my grandfather is more likely.

-I would come to realize the village had its own train station in 1905.
+I later came to realize the village had its own train station in 1905.
 It's the size of a bus stop, but still a station nevertheless.
 This is what it looked like when I visited in 2004.

-My grandfather most likely took a train to the ship that would bring him to America,
+No donkeys.
+My grandfather most likely took a train to the ship that would bring him to America.